kcsheng/NoteTaker/README.md

 ## Note Taker

-This app is an browser-based organiser that keeps track of thoughts and tasks.
+This app is a browser-based organiser that keeps track of thoughts and tasks.
 The app has both frontend and backend connected and is deployed to Heroku.
 The app can be a accessed [here](https://note-taker-kcsheng.herokuapp.com/).

 ### Features